 Determining the tuition fee rate

-Dutch higher education and therefore Maastricht University (UM) has two types of tuition fees: the statutory tuition fee and the institutional tuition fee.
-Whether you need to pay statutory tuition fee or institutional tuition fee, depends on:
+Dutch higher education and therefore Maastricht University (UM) has two types of tuition fees: the statutory tuition fees and the institutional tuition fees.
+The institutional tuition fees are generally higher than the statutory tuition fees.
+Whether you need to pay statutory tuition fees or institutional tuition fees, depends on:

 - your nationality (whether or not you have the nationality of an EU/EER country, Switzerland or Suriname)